-The Common Criteria (CC) Intrusion Detection System Scanner Protection Profile specifies a set of security functional and assurance requirements for Information Technology (IT) products.
+The Common Criteria (CC) Intrusion Detection System System Protection Profile specifies a set of security functional and assurance requirements for Information Technology (IT) products.
 An Intrusion Detection System (IDS) monitors an IT System for activity that may inappropriately affect the IT System's assets.
 An IT System may range from a computer system to a computer network.
-An IDS consists of Sensors, Scanners and Analyzers.
+An IDS System (System) consists of Sensors, Scanners and Analyzers (i.e., IDS components).
 Sensors and Scanners collect information regarding IT System activity and vulnerabilities, and they forward the collected information to Analyzers.
 Analyzers perform intrusion analysis and reporting of the collected information.

-Intrusion Detection System Scanner Protection Profile-conformant products support the ability to statically monitor a set of IT resources in order to identify events that may be indicative of potential vulnerabilities in or misuse of those IT resources.
-Intrusion Detection System Scanner Protection Profile-conformant products also provide the ability to protect themselves and their associated data from unauthorized access or modification and ensure accountability for authorized actions.
+Intrusion Detection System System Protection Profile-conformant products support the ability that monitor (both real-time and statically) an IT System for activity that may inappropriately affect the IT System's assets and react appropriately.
+Intrusion Detection System System Protection Profileconformant products also provide the ability to protect themselves and their associated data from unauthorized access or modification and ensure accountability for authorized actions.

-The Intrusion Detection System Scanner Protection Profile provides for a level of protection which is appropriate for IT environments that require detection of malicious and inadvertent attempts to gain inappropriate access to IT resources, where the IDS can be appropriately protected from hostile attacks.
-Though products that are Intrusion Detection System Scanner Protection Profile-conformant can be used to monitor a system or network in a hostile environment, they are not designed to resist direct, hostile attacks.
-The Intrusion Detection System Scanner Protection Profile does not fully address the threats posed by malicious administrative or system development personnel.
+The IDSSPP provides for a level of protection which is appropriate for IT environments that require detection of malicious and inadvertent attempts to gain inappropriate access to IT resources, where the System can be appropriately protected from hostile attacks.
+Though products that are Intrusion Detection System System Protection Profile-conformant can be used to monitor and analyze a system or network in a hostile environment, they are not designed to resist direct, hostile attacks.
+The Intrusion Detection System System Protection Profile does not fully address the threats posed by malicious administrative or system development personnel.
 This profile is also not intended to result in products that are foolproof and able to detect intrusion attempts by hostile and well-funded attackers.
-Intrusion Detection System Scanner Protection Profile-conformant products are suitable for use in both commercial and government environments.
+Intrusion Detection System System Protection Profileconformant products are suitable for use in both commercial and government environments.

-The Intrusion Detection System Scanner Protection Profile was constructed to provide a target and metric for the development of Scanners.
-This PP identifies security functions and assurances that represent the lowest common set of requirements that should be addressed by a useful Scanner product.
+The Intrusion Detection System System Protection Profile was constructed to provide a target and metric for the development of Systems.
+This PP identifies security functions and assurances that represent the lowest common set of requirements that should be addressed by a useful IDS System.

-The Intrusion Detection System Scanner Protection Profile is generally applicable to products regardless of whether they are embedded, standalone, centralized, or distributed.
+The Intrusion Detection System System Protection Profile is generally applicable to products regardless of whether they are embedded, standalone, centralized, or distributed.
 However, it addresses only security requirements and not any special considerations of any particular product design.